DMPRoadmap/roadmap/.github/CONTRIBUTING.md

 Once your changes are complete, push your branch up to your fork, `git push origin [my-branch]`

 Then login to Github and go to your fork.
 Select your branch from the list and click 'New Pull Request'.
-On the page that opens, select the 'development' branch on the DMPRoadmap section.
+On the page that opens, select the **integration** branch on the DMP Assistant section.

 Then review your code and provide us with detailed comments about what the changes are doing (e.g. adding a new feature, fixing a recorded bug, etc.).
 If you are working off of one of our Github issues, then please note that in the PR message with a `Fixes #1234`.